sushil2601/javaScript_practise/REACT.md

 Q. ReactDOM  and index.js file in react?
 Ans:-
-    ReactDOM is a javaScript library that renders components to the DOM or browser.
+    .ReactDOM is a javaScript library that renders components to the DOM or browser.

-    index.js file is the JavaScript file that replaces the root element of the index.html file with the newly rendered component with the help of ReactDOM.
+    .It renders React components onto the web page.
+    .Acts as a bridge between React (virtual DOM) and the browser’s real DOM.
+    .Updates the real DOM when your component state or props change.
+    .Ensures only the changed parts of the DOM are updated — improving performance.

+    .index.js in React:-
+        .The index.js file is the entry point of a React app.
+        .It uses ReactDOM to render your main React component (usually <App />) into the root element of the index.html file.

+        .It replaces the <div id="root"> in index.html with your React app.

 Q. What is the role of App.js file in React?
 Ans :-